Dinkins, a California native, comes to Fresno State after two seasons coaching at Idaho State

 The Fresno State women's basketball team traveled down under to Australia for an 11-day preseason tour.

-Laura Dinkins enters her first season as an assistant coach for the Fresno State women's basketball program.
+Laura Dinkins enters her second season as an assistant coach for the Fresno State women's basketball program.
 She was hired on April 28, 2014.

 Dinkins, who is originally from Rialto, Calif., comes to Fresno State after serving two seasons as an assistant coach for the Idaho State women's basketball team.